oracle/node-oracledb/INSTALL.md

        echo /opt/oracle/instantclient* > /etc/ld.so.conf.d/oracle-instantclient.conf && ldconfig
    ```

-   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   When using Instant Client 19 on recent Linux versions, such as Oracle Linux
-   install the `libnsl` package.
+   8, you may also need to install the `libnsl` package.
+This is not needed
+   from Instant Client 21 onward.

 3. Copying Instant Client zip files from the host

-   To avoid the cost of repeated network traffic, you may prefer to download the
+   To avoid the cost of repeated network traffic, you may prefer to download
-   Instant Client Basic Light zip file to your Docker host, extract it, and
+   the Instant Client Basic Light zip file to your Docker host, extract it, and
    remove unnecessary files.
 The resulting directory can be added during
    subsequent image creation.
 For example, with Instant Client Basic Light
-   19.6, the host computer (where you run Docker) could have a directory
+   21.1, the host computer (where you run Docker) could have a directory
-   `instantclient_19_6` with these files:
+   `instantclient_21_1` with these files:

    ```
-   libclntshcore.so.19.1
-   libclntsh.so.19.1
-   libnnz19.so
+   libclntshcore.so.21.1
+   libclntsh.so.21.1
+   libnnz21.so
    libociicus.so
    ```

    With this, your Dockerfile could contain:

    ```
-   ADD instantclient_19_6/* /opt/oracle/instantclient_19_6
+   ADD instantclient_21_1/* /opt/oracle/instantclient_21_1
-   RUN echo /opt/oracle/instantclient_19_6 > /etc/ld.so.conf.d/oracle-instantclient.conf && \
+   RUN echo /opt/oracle/instantclient_21_1 > /etc/ld.so.conf.d/oracle-instantclient.conf && \
        ldconfig
    ```